mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 INFO: 2021/09/02 15:57:44.482529 FILE PATH: 000000050005E5750000001E.br
 ```

-> See also: [How to check if WAL-E/WAL-G backups are
+> See also: [How to check if WAL-G backups are
 > running](#how-to-check-if-wal-e-backups-are-running).

 #### How to check the full backups (basebackups) creation